Achieving Plastic Circularity: Choosing the Best Plastic Offsetting Option - Plastic Collective

 The Philippines (classified as a Low-Middle Income Country by the World Bank) has a thriving cement industry.
 It is also one of the leaders in the implementation of Extended Producer Responsibility (EPR) legislation, based on the principles of circularity and ‘polluter pays’ which sets plastic recovery targets for plastic producers that ramp up from 40 percent in 2024 to 80 percent in 2028.

-An innovative element of the Philippines’ EPR programme is that plastic producers determine their own plans to meet these targets, and the purchase of plastic credits for target offsetting purposes is a permissible component of these plans.
+An innovative element of the Philippines’ EPR programme is that plastic material producers determine their own plans to meet these targets, and the purchase of plastic credits for target offsetting purposes is a permissible component of these plans.
 As a result, the Philippines has sparked the growth of one of the largest mandatory (i.e. driven by legislated EPR targets) plastic credit exchanges in the world to date, with up to 60,000 credits generated on one local exchange alone.

 However, these mandatory credits are being generated for the large part via a methodology that permits cement co-processing as an end of life – a final destination just above landfill and incineration in the hierarchy.
-The unintended consequence is that the new revenue stream generated in the form of EPR credit sales is flowing directly to the Philippines cement industry, rather than promoting plastic circularity through funding the growth of the mechanical recycling industry.
+The unintended consequence is that the new revenue stream generated in the form of EPR credit sales is flowing directly to the Philippines cement industry, rather than promoting plastic circularity through funding the growth of the advanced mechanical recycling industry.

 And these ‘cement kiln’ credits are selling for around USD 150/tonne, which does not align with the ‘polluter pays’ principle, under which plastic producers pay the full costs of their plastic production activities.
-This entails accounting for the negative environmental and social impacts of plastic pollution borne by society as a whole, and not by the plastic producer.
+This entails accounting for the negative environmental and social impacts of plastic pollution born by society as a whole, and not by the plastic producer.
 The ‘full cost’ of plastic pollution is estimated by the Economist Plastic Management Index to be approximately USD1,000/ tonne – so plastic producers in the Philippines are likely paying well below the true cost of their plastic pollution via the purchase of cement kiln credits to meet their mandated targets.

 Addressing the Unintended Consequences of EPR Programs